Duke-GCB/openshift-shiny/README.md

 Another example can be seen at [examples/hello-shiny/Dockerfile](examples/hello-shiny/Dockerfile).

+### Deploy your shiny app
-### Run OpenShift template to deploy your shiny app
+In this step we will run an OpenShift template to deploy your shiny app.
 The following steps should be performed from the OpenShift console:
 - Create a new project and lock onto it
 - In the top right corner Click "Add To Project" then "Import YAML/JSON" - this will open up a "Import YAML/JSON" dialog